 The performance of a student in each semester shall be evaluated subject wise with a maximum of 100 marks for theory and 100 marks for practical subject.
 In addition, Internships carried out after IV Semester & VI Semester shall be evaluated for 100 marks each and the Internship along with Project Work carried out in VIII Semester shall be evaluated for 150 marks.
-For theory subjects, the distribution shall be 30 marks for Internal Evaluation and 70 marks for the End-Examination.
-For practical subjects, the distribution shall be 30 marks for Internal Evaluation and 70 marks for the End-Examination.
+For theory subjects, the distribution shall be 30 marks for Internal Evaluation and 70 marks for Internal Evaluation.
+For practical subjects, the distribution shall be 30 marks for Internal Evaluation.
+For project work, the distribution shall be 50 marks for Internal Evaluation and 100 marks for the End-Examination.
 For project work, the distribution shall be 50 marks for Internal Evaluation and 100 marks for the End-Examination / Viva-Voce.
 The distribution of marks between Continuous Internal Evaluation (CIE) and Semester End Examination (SEE) to be conducted at the end of the semester will be as follows:

-Nature of the Course CIE SEE
+Nature of the Course SEE

 Theory subjects 30 70

 Drawing 30 70

 Practical 30 70

 Summer / Industrial / Research Internship 100

 Project work 50 100